greg0rygreg/SoundsEz/README.md

 - [x] Make this readme pretty
 - [x] Make settings tab pretty
 - [ ] Fix some languages not being compatible with some variants
-- [ ] Make loading times faster when lots of audio files have been loaded/reloaded
+- [ ] Make loading times faster when lots of audio files have been loaded/reloaded (partially done)
+- [ ] Make light mode a theme and not a fucking shader??? lol????

 # Screenies
 ![text to speech](screenshots/tts.png)